 This seed-boasting variety also works as a cut flower, and can do double duty as a food provider and privacy screen.

-‘Snacker’ seeds are available in six-gram packets from Botanical Interests.
+‘Super Snack’ seeds are available in packets of 50 from Burpee.

 Not seeking county fair contest-size sunflowers?
 Medium-statured varieties are also an option.

 It’s not necessary to commit to a 15-foot mammoth sunflower just to have some height for hedges, borders, or privacy fences.
 Sometimes the varieties that grow four to seven feet tall are just the thing.

 Moderately tall sunflowers are a nice choice when you want to plant a full meadow or a long row of single-stem blooms (my favorite!) that won’t require support, or not much.

 Those striking floral arrangements in deep vases also look great featuring varieties with tall, but not towering, stalks.

 If you’re not quite sure you want the mid-height types, check out the following five, and you might reconsider:

 ABBA has their “Dancing Queen,” but gardeners get ‘Lemon Queen,’ and it’s every bit as upbeat as the disco song.